arpitbbhayani/articles/blogs/copy-on-write.md

 A particular example where we gain a significant performance boost is during the `fork` system call.

 `fork` system call creates a child process that is a spitting copy of its parent.
 During this call, if the parent's program space is huge and we trigger a deep copy, the time taken to create the child process will shoot up.
 But if we just do copy-by-reference the child process could be spun super fast.
-Once the child decides to make some modification to its program space, then we trigger the deep copy.
+Once the child decides to make some modifications to its program space, then we trigger the deep copy.

 ## Better resource management
 CoW gives us an optimistic way to manage memory.
-One peculiar property that CoW exploits is how, before any modifications to the copied instance, both the original and the copied resources are exactly the same.
+One peculiar property that CoW exploits are how, before any modifications to the copied instance, both the original and the copied resources are exactly the same.
 The readers, thus, cannot distinguish if they are reading from the original resource or the copied one.

 Things change when the first modification is made to the copied instance and that's where readers of the corresponding resource would expect to see things differently.
 But what if the copied instance is never modified?